Gravity Park USA

-Gravity Park USA is a motocross and Stock car racing facility near Chilton, Wisconsin in the Town of Chilton.
-It hosts weekly motocross races between April and October, featuring motorcycles and quads.
+Gravity Park USA is an off-road and Stock car racing facility near Chilton, Wisconsin in the Town of Chilton.
+It hosts weekly motocross races between April and October, featuring off-road trucks and quads.
 It also has a 1/3 mile stock car dirt oval which was enhanced in the middle of 2017.
 The world record for the greatest length traveled on a motocross track during 24 hours was set at the track.

 History

 Gravity Park opened in 1999 as a kart racing facility.

 Motocross / snocross track

 Gravity Park USA opened in 2000.
 It was named Gravity Park until it was renovated in 2005.
 When it originally opened, it held snocross races in the North American winter.
 Flat track races were also held on an on-site dirt oval for several years before its 2017 renovation.
 The track hosted the 2005 Kraft Amateur Stadiumcross Championship; 250 drivers competed in the event.

 The track has been used for special touring events, such as Badger State Quad Championship quad races.
 The track has also been used for SCCA RallyCross and mud bogging.